-Technion researchers have found an important discovery about the process through which a violent strain of bacteria kills our cells, together with surprising details about the structure of the lethal protein involved
+Technion researchers have made an important discovery about the process through which a violent strain of bacteria kills our cells, revealing surprising details about the structure of the lethal protein involved

-Amyloids are clusters of proteins that generate very stable fibrous structures; insoluble and thus leading to the formation of precipitates in an aqueous environment, like the cells in our body.
-Amyloids are notorious mainly because of their involvement in neurodegenerative diseases of the nervous system such as Alzheimer's and Parkinson's, both of which are characterized by the accumulation of clumps of these precipitates in brain cells.
-In contrast to the amyloids related to these diseases, microorganisms, such as bacteria, produce functional amyloids that are involved in many activities that benefit the organism producing it.
+Amyloids are clusters of proteins that generate very stable fibrous structures, which are insoluble and thus lead to the formation of precipitates in an aqueous environment, as is the cells in our body.
+Amyloids are notorious mainly because of their involvement in neurodegenerative disorders of the nervous system, such as Alzheimer's and Parkinson's diseases, both of which are characterized by the accumulation of clumps of these precipitates in brain cells.
+In contrast to the amyloids related to these diseases, microorganisms, such as bacteria, produce functional amyloids that are involved in many activities that benefit the organism producing them.

-Recently, investigators hypothesized that these functional amyloids take part in the disease mechanism of the violent Staphylococcus aureus bacterium, which causes severe infections.
-The bacterium secretes amyloid-forming proteins into the bloodstream that kill blood and immune cells.
-One of these proteins, the highly toxic 3alphaPSM, is related to the infectious potential of Staphylococcus bacteria.
-Led by Associate Professor Meytal Landau, researchers from the Faculty of Biology at the Technion unraveled a key step in this process and discovered a surprising finding regarding these bacterial amyloids.
+Recently, investigators hypothesized that these functional amyloids take part in the disease mechanism of the violent Staphylococcus aureus bacteria, which cause severe infections.
+The bacteria secrete amyloid-forming proteins into the bloodstream that kill blood and immune cells.
+One of these proteins, the highly toxic 3alphaPSM, is related to the infectious potential of the Staphylococcus bacteria.
+Led by Assistant Professor Meytal Landau, researchers from the Faculty of Biology at the Technion unraveled a key step in this process and discovered a surprising finding regarding these bacterial amyloids.

-As with any protein, 3alphaPSM also consists of a chain of amino acids arranged like beads on a string.
-The function of the protein, among other things, is determined by the way this chain is organized in its three-dimensional structure.
-Two of the most common forms of structural proteins include a helical shape, where the chain is organized as a spiral, and a flat structure, where the chain is organized as a sheet.
+Like all proteins, 3alphaPSM also consists of a chain of amino acids arranged like beads on a string.
+The protein’s function is determined, among other things, by the way this chain is organized into its three-dimensional structure.
+Two of the most common protein structural formations include a helix, in which the chain is organized spirally; and a sheet, in which the chain is organized as a flat structure.

 Fibrils of amyloids involved in neurodegenerative diseases are constructed from flat sheets.
-However, when PhD student Einav Tayeb-Fligelman and Dr. Orly Tabachnikov used X-ray crystallography to examine in detail the structure of this bacterial protein, they were surprised to find that the fibers actually consisted of helical proteins.
+However, when PhD student Einav Tayeb-Fligelman and Dr. Orly Tabachnikov used X-ray crystallography to examine the structure of this bacterial protein in detail, they were surprised to find that the fibers actually consisted of helical proteins.

 Prof. Meytal Landau (left) with Einav Tayeb-Fligelman (center) and Dr. Orly Tabachnikov | Photograph: Nitzan Zohar, Technion

-To understand the relationship between the amyloid protein structure and its toxicity, the researchers created mutations in the DNA of bacteria, resulting in the replacement of some amino acids in the protein chain, so that fibers cannot be formed.
-Testing these mutated proteins on cultures of immune cells, revealed that most of their toxicity was lost.
-However, when the fibers were formed, the protein killed these immune cells.
-The researchers concluded that the helical structure is important for creating the fibers, and thus for the toxicity of the bacteria.
-However if the spiral structure exists alone without the construction of the protein fibers, toxicity was still significantly reduced.
+To understand the relationship between the amyloid protein structure and its toxicity, the researchers created mutations in the DNA of bacteria, resulting in the replacement of some amino acids in the protein chain, thus preventing fibers from being formed.
+Testing these mutated proteins on immune cell cultures revealed that most of their toxicity was lost, but when the fibers were allowed to be formed, the protein killed the immune cells in the culture.
+The researchers concluded that the helical structure is important for creating the fibers, and thus for the toxicity of the bacteria, although the spiral structure by itself, without the formation of protein fibers, resulted in a significantly reduced toxicity.

-To prove that this wasn’t a special case of toxicity against the cells of the immune system, the researchers repeated the experiment with another type of human cell; a model system used in many other studies, using kidney cells of a fetus, and achieved similar results.
-In an article published in the journal Science, it was stated that this activity is not specific to particular cells, but rather a general mechanism that allows bacteria to attack cells with the help of these functional amyloids.
+To prove that this was not a special case of toxicity against the cells of the immune system, the researchers repeated the experiment with another type of human cell – fetal kidney cells, a model system used in many other studies – and obtained similar results.
+In a paper published in the journal Science, they suggest that this activity is not specific to particular cells, but rather, is a general mechanism that allows bacteria to attack cells with the help of these functional amyloids.

 The next step for Landau and her colleagues is to find ways to use this discovery as the basis for searching for new antibiotics.
-“It is possible that unlocking the structure of the functional amyloid in bacteria will allow the planning of inhibitors that will disrupt its three-dimensional structure and thus neutralize its toxicity.
-This will not kill the bacteria – as opposed to how antibiotics work – but rather will cause them to be less violent and harmful.
-It may also overcome the problem of antibiotic resistance, which exists already and is getting increasingly worse, while bacteria are becoming more and more violent,” she says.
-“We still do not know exactly how the fibers are killing the cells, but that should not prevent us from developing substances that will prevent their formation, and thus greatly reduce the bacterium’s lethal potential.”
+“It is possible that unlocking the structure of the functional amyloid in bacteria will allow designing inhibitors that will disrupt its three-dimensional structure and thus neutralize its toxicity.
+Unlike antibiotics, this will not kill the bacteria but rather, will curb their violence and harm.
+It may also help overcome the problem of antibiotic resistance which already exists and is exacerbated as bacteria become more and more violent,” she says.
+“We still do not exactly know how the fibers kill the cells, but that should not prevent us from developing substances that will thwart their formation, and thus greatly reduce the bacterium’s lethal potential.”

-And what about those amyloids involved in Alzheimer's?
-Although their fiber structure is composed of proteins in sheet structures, the researchers have not ruled out the possibility that in the process of their formation there is an intermediate helical structure, which may contribute to their toxicity towards brain cells.
-“Hopefully our discovery might also open doors to the study of mechanisms associated with Alzheimer's,” says Landau.
+And what about the amyloids involved in Alzheimer's disease?
+Although their fibers are composed of proteins in sheet structures, the researchers have not ruled out the possibility that the process of their formation includes an intermediate helical structure, which may contribute to their toxicity towards brain cells.
+“Hopefully, our discovery may also open doors to the study of mechanisms associated with Alzheimer's disease,” says Landau.

 Watch the Technion’s video about the study: